-At trial, where the other party’s testimony changed from the answer given on discovery, the discovery transcript can be used to impeach the credibility of the other party.
+At trial, if the other party’s testimony has changed from an answer provided at Discovery, the Discovery transcript can be used to impeach the credibility of the other party.

-Given the nature of discovery and the need for counsel to thoroughly prepare for the process, at the completion of discovery, the parties know each other’s cases quite well.
-That being the case, discovery can facilitate settlement discussions.
+Given the nature of Discovery and the need for counsel to thoroughly prepare for the process, the parties tend to know each other’s cases quite well at its completion.
+As a result, Discovery can often facilitate settlement discussions.

 Judicial Settlement Conferences

-Parties can seek a Judicial Settlement Conference in order to have a judge provide insight, thoughts and a recommendation as to how a file might be resolved.
+Parties can seek a Judicial Settlement Conference (JSC) in order to have a Judge provide insight, thoughts and recommendations as to how a file might be resolved.

-For the same reasons as in a JCC, it is a process without prejudice to the parties.
-That is, what is said in the JSC stays in the JSC and cannot be used against either party.
-Further, the judge who presides at the JSC cannot be the trial judge should settlement not result.
+For the same reasons as in a JCC, the JSC process is without prejudice to the parties.
+Therefore, what is said in the JSC cannot be used against either party.
+Furthermore, the Judge who presides over the JSC cannot be the trial Judge should settlement not result.

 Other Settlement Processes

 In many cases, the parties through their lawyers can negotiate either a complete resolution or at least a resolution of certain issues.